AdrianOsak/100_days_of_code/README.md

 ## 42nd day 04.07.2023

 I made some more corrections in landing page project and went back to video course I started last year.

+# Update & summary 15.11.2023

+I didn't make it, I didn't finish this challenge.
+At somoe point along the way of my practice and learning I've found something that interested me more than coding and changed my priorities.
+It was cybersecurity subject.
+My interest came from reading a book (AI 2041 - very interesting one) and I started to dive in this enormous topic.
+So I ditched this coding challenge and started to read about cybersecurity in whole and to search for something that I would see myself in.
+Maybe in fututre I'll start to deploy here, on my github account, some projects connected to cybersecurity.
+I don't know.
+I do know that for now I won't learn coding for some time, I'm focusing on this new subject and I'm thrilled with it.